The PhD thesis proposal

 Once the written thesis is ready to be defended, the student is responsible for finding a date, time, and location that is acceptable for all committee members, and informing the Associate Chair for Graduate Studies, allowing four weeks for a committee chair to be appointed.

-The Faculty Graduate Studies Coordinator assists with the final thesis defense requirements.
+The Faculty Graduate Studies Coordinator assists with the final thesis defence requirements.
 The thesis must be put on display and be distributed to committee members at least five weeks prior to the defence date.

 Changes following the defence exam